decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 Decentraland currently doesn't have a physics engine, so if you want entities to fall, crash or bounce, you must code this behavior into the scene.

-> Tip: To view the limits of all collider meshes in the scene, launch your scene preview with `dcl preview` and click `c`.
+> Tip: To view the limits of all collider meshes in the scene, launch your scene preview with `dcl start` and click `c`.
 This draws blue lines that delimit collision areas.

 ## Migrating an XML scene to TypeScript